voucherify-samples/stacking-promotions/README.md

 ## How Voucherify works <a id="voucherify-works"></a>

-Note: while calling the [redemption endpoint](https://docs.voucherify.io/reference/redeem-voucher) is enough to satisfy a basic promo code flow, it's useful to add [validation](https://docs.voucherify.io/reference/validate-voucher) to the flow every time the promo code or cart changes.
+Note: while calling the [redeem stackable endpoint](https://docs.voucherify.io/reference/redeem-stacked-discounts) is enough to satisfy a basic promo code flow, it's useful to add [validate stackable](https://docs.voucherify.io/reference/validate-stacked-discounts-1) to the flow every time the promo code or cart changes.
 Validation performs 1-3 points but it doesn't marks the code as used one.

 ![](https://github.com/voucherify-samples/voucher-code-redemption/blob/refactor-code/voucherify-integration.png)